vikram-vikky2002/Resume-Skill-Extractor/README.md

 1. Open your web browser and navigate to http://localhost:8501
 2. Login with credentials:
-   - Username: hradmin
+   - Username: admin
-   - Password: hradmin123
+   - Password: password
 3. Use the interface to:
    - Upload PDF resumes
    - Extract and analyze skills